Lutheran Senior Services Hospice

 - In a nursing home.

-How does hospice care work to keep the patient comfortable?
+How does hospice work to keep the patient comfortable?

 Keeping the patient comfortable and recognizing what that entails is our focus.
 During each visit, a nurse assesses the patient’s physical well-being, and talks to that individual, the family, and the caregivers.
 The information gathered helps reveal if the patient is experiencing distressing symptoms.
 When pain or discomfort occurs, our staff works to alleviate it.